Is Sibling Rivalry Secretly a Request for More Attention?

 “Do you see me?
 I need more of you.”

-When Sibling Fights Are About More Than Just Fighting
+When Sibling Fights Are Really About Feeling Seen

-So instead, they do what they know will get your attention: they stir things up.
+So instead, they do what works: they stir things up.
 They poke their sibling.
 They pull you into the middle of the mess.

-Without meaning to, we often jump straight into referee mode—focused on what happened instead of asking why it’s happening.
+Without meaning to, we often go into referee mode—focusing on what happened instead of asking why it’s happening.

 This isn’t about doing anything wrong.
-You can be a loving, attentive, fully present parent and still miss some cues.
+You can be a loving, present parent and still miss some cues.

 Why?
-Because real life is busy—school drop-offs, work deadlines, grocery lists, laundry piles, the permission slip you keep forgetting to sign.
+Because life is full—school drop-offs, work deadlines, grocery runs, laundry piles, and the permission slip you keep forgetting to sign.

-But emotional connection isn’t about just meeting basic needs.
+But emotional connection is about more than meeting basic needs.

 It’s about whether they feel seen, heard, and valued.